Leaf1121/.NETObfuscator/README.md

 # NetAssembly
-.NET Obfuscator  <br>
-.NET SourceCode Protector Program.
+>.NET Obfuscator is a tool that is used to protect .NET applications from reverse engineering. <br>

 We're going to add features and edit Design

 # UI